huggle/huggle3-qt-lx/README.md

 huggle3-qt-lx
 =============

-Huggle 3 QT-LX is an anti-vandalism tool for use on Wikipedia and other Wikimedia projects
+Huggle 3 QT-LX is an anti-vandalism tool for use on Wikipedia and other Wikimedia projects, written in C++ (QT framework).
+It is supported for Windows and Linux

 Building